 A series of SQL join statements will be created to join the card database with the tournament/common deck databases.
 These statements will be used to generate useful statistics for each card to be displayed.

 Each card’s page will include a picture of the card, text information from the card, and statistics related to its tournament use (see Figure 2).
 The card statistics will be displayed via the D3.js6 library which provides stunning graphical representations of the data.
 At the bottom of the page there will be links to common decks that the card is found in.
-To the right there will be a GUI to add the card to your deck.
-At the bottom of the page will also include links to purchase the card shown.
+To the right there will be a GUI to add the card to your deck and at the bottom of the page a link to our preferred Magic retailer.